 “Going into high school I was a standout athlete with high confidence but after my freshman year I started to lose interest.
 It just wasn’t fun anymore.
 I hated practice because I was always worrying about messing up and being embarrassed by the coach.
 In games I worried about what he would do or say if I made a mistake so I became less aggressive.
 When I thought I did something right he thought it was wrong, and when I tried to work hard and gain his approval it was never good enough.
 It got to the point where I was making up excuses to get out of practice, and I even hoped I would be benched so I didn’t have to worry anymore.
 I knew the coach was tough, and I have no problems doing extra work or having someone push me to do better.
 But when he gets in my face, calls me out, embarrasses me in front of the team, and has a problem with me every day it makes me question why I still play.
 I use to play to learn, compete, be with friends, and have fun.
 Now I can’t wait for the season to be over, and practice is always the worst part of my day.
 I don’t tell anyone how it affects my motivation and confidence because it’s football, and everyone complains about the coach.
 You just have to quit or accept it.”

-Youth coaches are critical to kids’ sports experiences.
+Youth coaches are critical to kids’ sport experiences.
 They can influence whether young athletes enjoy sports and want to continue playing.
-Some coaches can get kids excited about sports, while other coaches may discourage kids or take the fun out of sports.
+Some coaches can get kids excited about sports, while other coaches may discourage kids or take the fun out of the game.
 A good coach can keep kids’ interest in sports alive.

 Bullied kids think there is something the matter with them.
 This deflates them and creates a lack of comfort and security in sports.
 It is possible young athletes are afraid to talk about being bullied by coaches.
 Often, young athletes’ first reaction to being treated this way is shame.
 They feel as if they somehow caused the coach to treat them badly.